alpha-martinez/frontend-developer-answers/coding-questions.md

     alert(foo + bar);
 })();
 alert(foo + bar);
-//Hello World is the first outcome and the second outcome is bar comes back undefine because bar was defined inside the function and not outside like foo was.
+//Hello World is the first outcome and
+//the second outcome for bar comes back undefine
+//because bar was defined inside the function
+//and not outside like foo was.
 ```

 ## Question: What is the value of foo.length?